Benwyw/ben-ai-frontend/README.md

 ## Features

 ### OMDb API
-<a target="_blank" rel="noopener noreferrer" href="https://www.omdbapi.com/">OMDb API</a>
-The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by OMDb API users.
+The <a target="_blank" rel="noopener noreferrer" href="https://www.omdbapi.com/">OMDb API</a> is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by OMDb API users.